Skip to main content

 Installation includes site protection protocols, scribe-to-fit adjustments for uneven walls or floors, and detailed punch-list closure.
 We coordinate delivery timing with your schedule and ensure the piece is properly installed and finished.

-Delivery and installation are included within 50 miles of our Seneca workshop, which covers Greenville, Anderson, Clemson, Spartanburg, and surrounding Upstate South Carolina areas.
+Delivery is typically available within 50 miles of our Seneca workshop, including Greenville, Anderson, Clemson, Spartanburg, and surrounding communities.

 Frequently Asked Questions